 This is the beautiful view from his balcony!

-Our first morning there on Saturday was spent walking around the city trying to find a place with a brunch spot with an affordable bottomless mimosa deal.
-In the meantime, we saw different parts of the city and there were some spots I recognized which was cool.
+Our first Saturday morning there was spent walking around the city trying to find a place with a brunch spot with an affordable bottomless mimosa deal.
+In the meantime, we saw different parts of the city and there were some spots I recognized which was cool because it made feel a bit like a local.

 Larimer Square was dazzled with string lights that I had to snap a shot of.
 There was also a really cute courtyard that leads you out onto the other side of the street.